SQL Database

 Executes one or more queries directly without prepared statements or parameters binding.
 The input can be one or multiple queries separated by \n.

-If an error occurs, an exception is thrown with the query and error messages, execution stops and further statements are not executed.
+If an error occurs, an exception is thrown with the query and error messages, execution stops, and further queries are not executed.

 const result = await hubDatabase().exec(`CREATE TABLE IF NOT EXISTS frameworks (id INTEGER PRIMARY KEY, name TEXT NOT NULL, year INTEGER NOT NULL DEFAULT 0)`)